liuqidong07/MOELoRA-peft/README.md

 # MOELoRA: An MOE-based Parameter EfficientFine-Tuning Method for Multi-task Medical Applications

-Fine-Tuning Method for Multi-task Medical ApplicationsThis is the implementation of the paper "MOELoRA: An MOE-based Parameter Efficient Fine-Tuning Method for Multi-task Medical Applications".
+This is the implementation of the paper "MOELoRA: An MOE-based Parameter Efficient Fine-Tuning Method for Multi-task Medical Applications".

 You can implement our model according to the following steps: